BasBuller/PySNN/README.md

 ## To do
 - For connection class, make sure it can handle the transmission of multiple spike within the same synapse.
 Aka, it should be able to handle a new incoming spike while the previous one has not passed through the entire synapse or time delay.
+- Make sure all indexing operations are replace with matrix multiplications where possible.
+GPU is considerably better at floating point operations than integer and bitwise operations.
+- Make both a LinearDelayed and LinearInstant layer
+- Move functionalities shared among multiple classes to functional folder.
+- Store traces in neuron or connection class?
+Neuron is more comprehensive, in connection would be more precise per synapse.
+- Add references to where the neuron and synaptic models are defined.

+## Notes
+- Is there a way to execute an update cycle for the entire network at once, instead of doing it sequentially like it is done now?
+Due to the delay in a cell state input to a cell is dependent on previous time steps and not on previous layer activations.
+This should alleviate a large part of the sequential computational burden.
+Just hope the entire network can be loaded onto the GPU at once.